 State Projects and Programs

-State agencies are working together through the Louisiana Watershed Initiative to ensure coordination and alignment of planned programs, activities and project development regarding flood risk reduction.
-As part of this effort, several projects and programs can be funded immediately to establish a more comprehensive flood mitigation strategy in Louisiana.
-The state will award funding to these projects in phases, as part of its Action Plan to spend $1.2 billion in federal flood mitigation funds.
-The projects align with the Action Plan and LWI’s long-term resilience objectives, including natural flood management, regional retention/detention and critical infrastructure projects.
+State agencies are working together through the Louisiana Watershed Initiative to align flood risk reduction efforts.
+They identified several projects that can be funded immediately to establish a more comprehensive flood mitigation strategy in Louisiana.
+The state will award funding to these projects in phases, as part of its Action Plan to spend $1.2 billion in federal mitigation funds.
+The projects align with LWI’s long-term resilience objectives, including natural flood management, regional retention/detention and critical infrastructure projects.

 In CDBG-MIT Funds for 20 Projects